 Constraint handling: Our algorithm takes care of the constraints in the following ways.
-Initially, it places the N turbines on a regular $n \times m$ grid.
-There, the grid is constructed in such a way that the distance between the rows and columns is maximal, including the placement of turbines on the borders of the wind farm area.3
+Initially, it places the t turbines on a regular $n \times m$ grid.
+There, the grid is constructed in such a way that the distance between the rows and columns is maximal, including the placement of turbines on the borders of the wind farm area.
+This is a straightforward approach of placing a number of turbines on a area, which can be observed to be frequently used in practice.
+Additionally, this approach proved to serve as a very good starting point, as the initial distance between the turbines is maximized in a naive way.
+Thus, the wake effect is already reduced to some extent (when compared to tighter layouts), even without considering the directional distribution of the wind.

-3 If $n \cdot m > N$, then the last column is not filled completely.
+$^{^3}$ If $n \cdot m > t$, then the last column is not filled completely.